awestover/enchantedForest/story/story2_alekenglish.md

 # Chapter 4

-Bob could hardly believe what had happene to his life.
+Bob could hardly believe what had happened to his life.
 Just a single week earlier his only concern in life was the well being of his herd of llama's, and when he would get back to the village to see his family, and his friend Sarah.
-Now, a single week later, everyone he had ever known, with the sole exception of Buchannan, was dead.
+Now, a single week later, everyone he had ever known, with the sole exception of Buchanan, was dead.
 Burned to a crisp by Malimost's dark fire levancy.
 Or more likely some of his bound servants, Bob doubted that Malimost would deem his small village important enough to personally destroy for whatever unexplained offense had led to its destruction.